earthlab/earthlab.github.io/_posts/courses/earth-analytics/01_document-your-science/use-data-for-science/2016-12-06-floods-03-precip-discharge-data.md

 ### What do the data tell you about stream discharge?

 As a group, discuss the following questions.
-Record your answers following the directions of your instructor (Google Doc, word document, etherpad, etc.).
+Record your answers in the same Google doc that we used above.

-* What differences do you see between 2012 and 2013?
+* What differences do you see in stream discharge between 2012 and 2013?
   * For each difference: What you think caused that difference?
   * For each difference: How can you quantitatively record the differences?
-* For each CAUSE listed above, could you somehow quantitatively record the "size" or impact of the cause?
+* For each CAUSE listed above, could you somehow quantitatively record the magnitude (size or impact) of the cause?
-* Was the cause - caused by something else?
-IE did something else DRIVE the cause?
+* Was the cause - caused by (driven by) something else?

-* Create a diagram that illustrates the causes and effects (or drivers and impacts) of the flood.
-Is it a linear diagram?
-Is it quantifiable?
+### Finally -- Create a diagram that illustrates the drivers and impacts of a flood

+Work with your group to create a diagram of the 2013 floods.
+In this diagram include everything that you think contributed to the flood itself (based on the discussions that we had in class and what you know).
+Post your diagram to the piazza discussion board under **week1**.
 </div>